-When you first start up your system, a Mail Checking dialog box will be displayed.
-In this dialog box, you have the option to launch the program at startup or not, set the time for mail checking, etc. If you already have an email account, you can fill in the Mail Properties in the dialog box.

-The Mail Server is the server name where you get your email, for example: JohnSmith@hotmail.com, the Mail Server is hotmail.com.
+Click right button at the Launch Manager icon on the taskbar and click on E-Mail Detection.
+In this dialog box, you have the option to enable disable mail checking, set the time interval for mail checking, etc. If you already have an email account, you can fill in User Name, Password and POP3 Sever in the dialog box.
+The POP3 Sever is the mail sever where you get your email.

 Aside from the email checking function, there is a mail button that is used to launch the email application.
 It is located above the keyboard right below the LCD.
-The LED of the mail button will flash when the user has received an incoming email.